 The longevity of low-maintenance laser systems further adds to their value, increasing ROI, and making replacement unnecessary for decades.

 "CleanTech laser systems can last for 50,000 to 100,000 hours.
-That is many decades working eight-hour days.
-After purchase, there is virtually no maintenance necessary," concludes Galiardi.
+That's many decades working eight-hour days.
+After purchase, there's virtually no maintenance necessary," said Galiardi.